sccity/utlegislature/README.md

 The "server" function starts the API server so that it can be incorprated into your program.

+## REQUIREMENTS
+*  A MySQL/MariaDB database with proper access rights.
+Currently, we are using Amazon AWS RDS.
+*  Python 3.7+.

+This system is designed to be easy to run and maintain, but you will need some basic understanding of databases, python, and server administration to get it up and running.
+We are running this on Ubuntu Server and use the included service file for the API, and Cron to automate the bill tasks.

 ## Author
 Lance Haynie\
 Government Affairs Director\